Fayssal552/Data-engineering-projects/README.md

 ## Project 5: ETL Pipeline with Airflow: API Data to PostgreSQL, S3, and Athena Integration

-In this project, I utilized Apache Airflow to construct an ETL pipeline and store the resulting data on a Dockerized PostgreSQL database.
-Following that, I uploaded the data to AWS S3 and use Amazon Athena to run queries on top of my CSV file there by adding a Crawler.
+In this project, I utilized Apache Airflow to automate the ETL pipeline.
+The process involved extracting data from an API, transforming it, and then loading it into a Dockerized PostgreSQL database.
+Subsequently, the data was uploaded to AWS S3 for storage.
+And use Amazon Athena to run queries on top of my CSV file there by adding a Crawler.
 There are two DAGs.
 The first one is used to fetch data from API and send it to postgreSQL.
 After the data is sent to PostgreSQL a trigger mechanism is run and trigger dag 2.
 Dag 2 gets data from PostgreSQL and send it to S3 bucket as csv file.

 **Services used in this project :** API, ETL Pipline, Airflow, PostgreSQL, S3, IAM, Glue, Athena